zhuqiuyang/hacker-notes/SICP/9BNotes.md

 > the only difference from the old one is that, instead of going offto eval directly, it takes the whole body of the procedure, which, in this case, is a sequence of expressions, and goes off to eval-sequence.

+#### eval-sequence

+- And eval-sequence is a little loop that, basically,does these evaluations one at a time.
+So it does an evaluation.
+Says oh, when I come back, I'd better come back here to do the next one.
+- And, when I'm all done, when I want to get the last expression, I just restore my continue and go off to eval-dispatch.
+- And, again, if you wanted for some reason to **break tail recursion** in this evaluator, all you need to do is not handle the last expression, especially.
+- And, for some reason, a lot of LISP evaluators tended to work that way.
+And the only consequence of that is that iterative procedures built up stack.
+- And it's not clear why that happened.

+#### Summarize

+- And the main idea is that we have this universal evaluator program, the **meta-circular evaluator**.
+If we translate that into LISP, then we have all of LISP.
+And that's all we did.
+- The second point is that the magic's gone away.
+There should be no more magic in this whole system.
+(In principle, it sould all be very clear except, maybe, for how **list structured memory** works, and we'll see that later. 之后会介绍)
+- The third point is that all this **tail recursion** came from the discipline of eval being very careful to save only what it needs next time.

+a chip (evaluator) overall structure (1:06:30)

+- register array
+- data paths
+- finite state controller
+- external memory, ...

+QA:

+1. no magic
+2. Tail recursion is not going to change the **time complexity** of anything because, in some sense, it's the same algorithm that's going on.
+What it's doing is really making this thing run as an iteration, right?